 - Purpose: Why make the transformation?
 What worked for Thomas was showing stakeholders the capabilities that other companies had and how they were able to engage and win consumers.
 “We need to be better and this is how we’re going to do it,” was his pitch for a MACH approach, Thomas explained.

 - Positioning: “We had to think about how to navigate through this process and positioning the project correctly was key,” he said.
 The company opted for small pilots throughout the process to see where the gaps and opportunities were along the way.

 - People: “You’re competing with countless other opportunities the business is thinking about so you need to get the right people excited about how the headless approach can solve their pain points,” he explained.
 “You need to make them see the urgency.”

-David Edwards, head of architecture for fashion brand River Island — which recently selected Cloudinary’s Media Experience Cloud platform and its Digital Asset Management (DAM) solution as part of its tech stack for image and video delivery — also adopted an evolutionary approach when guiding his company through the process of transitioning to MACH architecture.
+David Edwards, head of architecture for fashion brand River Island — which recently selected Cloudinary’s Media Experience Cloud for dynamically managing imagery and video as part of its composable tech stack for image and video delivery — also adopted an evolutionary approach when guiding his company through the process of transitioning to MACH architecture.
 He explained in his talk that this approach allows IT to deliver value incrementally to the business.
 He also relied on internal cheerleaders to help him push the project forward.

 “Our senior tech stakeholders understood the benefits of API-first and cloud-native; our business units needed more persuading,” Edwards said.
 What clinched it was getting them to see that “our current platform was not fit for us to compete with emerging pure plays and other companies that were investing significantly in tech systems,” he explained.